 First, you must have worked there for at least 12 Months and worked 1,250 hours in those 12 months.
 Second, your employer must have at least 50 employees within 75 miles of your workplace.

-FMLA leave is not granted automatically.
+FMLA leave is not granted automatically and 40% of working people are not eligible.
 There’s a process you have to follow to request it.
 Here’s the official guide to FMLA to find how that works and lots more.

-While not guaranteed, some workplaces do offer maternity and parental leave - though it might not be fully paid and may not be open to non-birth mothers.
+While not guaranteed, some workplaces do offer paid maternity and parental leave - though it might not be fully paid and may not be open to non-birthing parents.

 The first step is to check with your HR department or your manager.

 If it is paid, that doesn’t always mean its fully-paid -- it could be partially paid leave, or technically sick leave or a short-term disability policy.

 If you work as an independent contractor, you may be eligible for paid leave under a state insurance program - see #3 below.

 3. Does your state have a paid family leave insurance program?